resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 This is essentially what ssh is doing with the public and private key pairs.

-Thank the volunteers.
+**Thank the volunteers**

 Why aren't we using passwords?

 Well, they have problems:

+-- *Slide* --

+## The problem with passwords

 * One more thing to remember (and forget)
 * Need to be ever more complex
 * Easy to crack (especially social engineering)
 * Prone to being shared
+* Cascade to other devices

+-- *Slide End* --

-* Cascade to other devices if *you* use the same password across devices.
+They cascade if *you* use the same password across devices.
 And if you’re spawning multiple computers on the cloud are you going to give them all the same password, or somehow ‘remember’ different ones?

 If it’s your machine, what happens if you forget your password?
 There is no higher authority to unlock it for you…